ahmedbasemdev/-Article-classifiers-NLP/README.md

 ## Tools
 * jupyter Notebook (python 3).
 * pandas , tensorflow
+* NLTK for text processing
 * Flask For deployment

 ## Description
-in this project my goal to make a nlp project to predict the category of the article based on it article title
+  In this project my goal to build deep learning model trained for text classification , The classification tast is to take an article topic and classify it into 3 topics ( ART, ECONOMY, SPORTS )